LorenzoComis-git/air-italy-database/README.md

 ![Final ER Diagram](assets/schema-final.png)

 The final schema represents the complete conceptual model with all entities, attributes, relationships, and cardinalities fully specified.
 This diagram shows the sophisticated relationship between flights (abstract route definitions) and trips (concrete flight instances), along with the complex booking system.

-> **Note**: To display the ER diagrams in this README, create an `assets/` folder in your project directory and save screenshots of your ER diagrams from the PDF with the following names:
-> - `schema-skeleton.png` - Initial basic schema
-> - `schema-intermediate.png` - Intermediate development schema
-> - `schema-final.png` - Complete final schema

 ## Logical Schema